Recovery From Disordered Eating to Intuitive Eating

 I’ve talked openly about my struggles with anxiety and depressive episodes over the years; I have not talked about my history with disordered eating.
 Part of the reason I have not talked about it is that it never occurred to me that my relationship with food or how I ate was disordered.
 Over the past year, I’ve worked on unpacking my unhealthy relationship with food and am working to improve my relationship with food.

 I was raised in a family in which my parents regularly dieted, and conversations around body fat were always negative.
 I learned from a young age; I should eat a certain way to keep my body fit and small.
-I struggled with my body image in my pre-teen, teen and well into my twenties.
+I’ve struggled with my body image my whole life and it is still something I am working on.

 Bad vs. Good aka Moralizing Food